 As we engage with policymakers and statewide initiatives, we are shifting our discussions to center on racial equity.
 The policy work includes staffing the P-20 Council work to develop equity targets for Illinois’ postsecondary attainment goals, emphasizing racial equity issues in the core framing and the importance of equitable access to transitional supports and early college credit.
 We are also engaged in the ongoing Illinois Workforce Innovation Board Equity Task Force and facilitated the development of the WIOA Demand Occupations Training List policy, emphasizing the quality of occupations our workforce system should target in training.

 One key lever to creating equitable change at the state level is examining disaggregated data to identify disparate outcomes across demographic groups.
-We believe that the most critical questions of State government are cross-agency questions.
+We believe that the most critical questions of state government are cross-agency questions.
 For example, questions such as “How can we increase postsecondary attainment?” or “How can we increase career readiness for high-demand, high-paying occupations?” can only be answered if we look comprehensively from early childhood through adulthood, paying particular attention to underserved populations.
 Data-informed policies should holistically address the needs of historically underserved Illinoisians.
 To that end, our work this past year on the Illinois Longitudinal Data System (ILDS) has coalesced around supporting equity reporting.
 The ILDS has the potential to bring together state agencies’ disaggregated data to help researchers and policymakers ask meaningful, holistic questions intended to advance equity while protecting the privacy of Illinois citizens.
 At the local level, we also need to ensure the community leaders driving policy implementation understand how to gather, analyze, and utilize data to achieve the State’s goals.

-To support equity-focused work-based learning models, we released a draft of the new Career Development Experience Toolkit Companion Piece in June 2021, which focuses on developing opportunities for stakeholders outside of traditional high school settings.
+To support equity-focused work-based learning models, we released a draft of the new Career Development Experience Toolkit Companion Piece in June 2021, focusing on developing opportunities for stakeholders outside of traditional high school settings.
 The piece intentionally lifts up locally developed, holistic models.
 Through I-WIN and our work with ISBE, we are engaging more teachers and work-based learning coordinators in professional development sessions that intentionally incorporate equity-centered models and frameworks.
 At the local level, we are collaborating with North Chicago Community High School, an innovative leader in piloting virtual work-based learning, to build connections between students and develop a customized template that more communities will be able to utilize.

 Our burgeoning work to elevate innovative education practices includes leveraging the recommendations developed in the Middle Skills Pathways in Chicago project, specifically enabling adults with prior credentials and learning to move more seamlessly into pathways leading to living-wage occupations.
 We are also assisting ICCB in implementing competency-based education in an intentionally equity-focused way.
 In partnership with Chicago Public Schools, the Chicago Equity-Centered Innovation Forum (CEIF), launched in May 2021, explicitly focuses on innovative instructional models as strategies for dismantling systemic inequities in traditional educational approaches.